 No, it’s not booze goggles—the best-looking bars in NYC really are that pretty.
-A mix of sultry cocktail dens, elegant wine bars and glowing whiskey bars, these beauts are sumptuous settings for great drinks in New York.
+A mix of sultry cocktail dens, elegant wine bars and glowing speakeasies, these beauts are sumptuous settings for great drinks in New York.
 Whether you’re looking for romantic things to do for date night or picturesque bars to go to alone, take a gander at New York’s most beautiful bars.

 RECOMMENDED: Full guide to the best bars in NYC

 At first glance, Primo’s is an oxymoron: an inexplicably sexy space modeled on… a 1950s diner?
 On one hand, there’s glass-block partitions, chrome-edge tables and doo-wop music.
 But swap the black-and-white checkerboard floor for soft-gray terrazzo triangles, the soda-fountain counter for a liquor-stocked bar and the squeaky plastic booths for jewel-tone velvet banquettes, and you have the most downright sensual “diner” we’ve ever seen.

 Once you reach the 26th floor of Beekman Tower, you’re instantly welcomed into a decadent barroom fashioned with soaring cathedral windows, jewel-tone blue walls and glass showcases filled with vintage oddities.
 This intoxicating music-box–like space has four doors that lead to the main draw: a maze of enclosed terraces snaking around the perimeter, outfitted with red-velvet couches, checkered black-and-white floors and sweeping views of Midtown East.